 If you’re looking for ways of keeping a long-term relationship alive that center on attraction and sex – don’t just focus on the physical.

 While you may have been drawn to your partner because of the way they looked, attraction is often multi-layered.
 This means it can depend on lots of different things.

 For some, it’s about the way their partner sounds when they laugh.
 For others, it’s about the way they smell, the jokes they tell, or the way they shower them with attention.

 By focusing on the very things you used to find attractive, you may very well start to feel that pull towards your loved one again.

 Other times, we need stronger measures in order to experience that lusty feeling with our partner again.
 If this sounds like you, my free resource The Desire Test is what you need.

 Based on sexological science and best practices, it helps you pinpoint why you have low sex drive and do not want sex anymore.
 Once you know this, you can take the first steps to increasing it.

-Relationships need our attention and energy in order to remain fun and fulfilling.
-Once they get this – the attraction and connection of the early days can be relived.
+Because relationships need our attention and energy in order to remain fun and fulfilling.
+Once they get this – the attraction and connection of the early days will be relived.
 Of course, not all of the time (there are only so many hours in a day!) but enough to keep us happy.

 Four great ways of doing this are: